RAvdek/legendrian_links/README.md

 2022-03-08 11:25:07,584|utils|INFO|Ending execution batch_zero_set
 2022-03-08 11:25:07,584|utils|INFO|Found 0 augmentations of DGA
 ```
 After about 70 minutes we see that the RSFT DGA has no augmentations!
-This computation would have been impossible without batch processing due to memory constraints of my laptop.
+This computation would have been impossible on my laptop without batch processing due to memory constraints.

+# Technical notes on threading and Groebner bases

+Groebner basis computations used to search for augmentations can be very heavy and they are skipped if they take too long.
+This timeout functionality is very difficult to implement when using the web app (for threading reasons).
+In general, Groebner computations will be skipped whenever `pd.rsft_dga.set_augmentations(...)` or `polynomials.zero_set(...)` are called outside of the main thread.

 # To do list

 ## Features

-- Some threads used for Groebner appear to never die.
-- During set spawn, we take a cartesian product over all of the sunset variables.
-We should avoid this so we don't spawn billions of nodes.
-Currently implemented but needs to be undoable from `algebra.py` or `polynomials.py`.
 - Way behind on testing...
-- Application may be maintaining some variables between requests?
+- Application is maintaining some variables between requests?
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
 Have to remember how to translate Sivek front crossing notation to mine.